 Interaction with Israelis

 Guest speakers are featured several times a month.
-Chagigot and Yemei Iyun are scheduled for appropriate holidays (i.e. Yamim Nora’im, Chanukah, Purim, Yom Ha’Atzma’ut, Rosh Chodesh) .
+Chagigot and Yemei Iyun are scheduled for appropriate holidays (i.e. Yamim Nora’im, Chanukah, Purim, Yom Ha’Atzma’ut, Rosh Chodesh).
+Sports Facilities

 Our itinerary of guided field trips and tours is both a part of the academic curriculum, enriching our learning of Tanakh and Jewish History, as well as a chance for students to enjoy a break from routine and a chance to bond and get to know our faculty better.
 Day trips, including Kever Rachel, Me’arat Ha-Machpelah, and other destinations, are interspersed throughout the year, while extended tours of the areas of Eilat, the Negev, Galil and Golan facilitate the student's appreciation of the Land of Israel.

 Each dorm room is centrally heated and has its own refrigerator and private bathroom with shower.
-The entire dorm is located on one floor, with all of the rooms on one hallway, which contributes tremendously to helping students meet each other quickly and find friends.
 The dorm is supervised by the Em Bayit and resident madrichot.
-Students generally live three to a room, and may request their roommates or go “potluck” and have the roommates assigned.
+Students generally live two - three to a room, and may request their roommates or go “potluck” and have the roommates assigned.
 Students may invite female friends home overnight and for Shabbatot.
 Our Bet Midrash, classrooms, dormitory and dining facilities are all located in one building.

 Availability of Private Kitchen Facilities

 burners and ovens in the dormitory to prepare their own meals.
-The shopping center right across the street also offers a great variety of options.
+The shopping nearby also offers a great variety of options.

 Facility use during Shabbat and Yom Tov